-Registration for LCB's 2018 production of The Canterville Ghost is now open!
-Auditions are taking place in Autumn 2017 (dates below).
+Audition registration for LCB's 2020 production is now open!
+Auditions are taking place in Autumn 2019 (click the link above for this years dates).

-A company of 60 dancers will be selected at auditions in Autumn 2017.
-A further 48 dancers have been offered places in one of LCB's four LCB2 Touring Companies.
+A company of 56 dancers will be selected at auditions in Autumn 2019 and a further 36 dancers will be offered places in one of LCB's four LCB Touring Companies.

 LCB holds open auditions each year for girls aged 9-14 and boys aged 9-16.
 We welcome audition candidates of all levels of experiences and all shapes and sizes.
 The judging panel looks for good technique, but they also look for that extra something special that makes a dancer beautiful to watch regardless of shape or size.
 The stories we choose are full of different kinds of characters, and this is taken into account when selecting our Company.